bmerchant-ccs/osc/README.md

 cp playbooks/check-nvue-api.yml ../osc/playbooks/
 ```

-Annoyingly have to manually log into all switches and change the default password here
-Be sure to change the password in the ansible hosts file too
+Annoyingly you have to manually log into all switches and change the default password here otherwise the playbooks will fail authentication.
+Be sure to change the password in the ansible hosts file too.

 ```
 cd ~/osc/